nychealth/coronavirus-data/variants/Readme.md

 # variants/

 This folder contains files with data on SARS-CoV-2 variants.
-It includes information on the number and type of SARS-CoV-2 variants identified in NYC, over time and by modified ZIP Code Tabulation Areas (MODZCTA).
+It includes information on the number and type of SARS-CoV-2 variants identified in NYC over time.
 All tables containing variant data are updated weekly on Thursday (with data through the previous Saturday).
 These files are based on a small subset of all confirmed COVID-19 cases; findings may not be representative of all confirmed COVID-19 cases citywide, and should be interpreted with caution.

 ## Files